slgraff/rititx.github-io/docs/README.md

           <div class="card-body">
             <h5 class="card-title">SQL</h5>
             <p class="card-text">
 Ritika Bagga's proficiency in SQL is evident in her project portfolio, showcasing a comprehensive skill set that highlights her ability to manage and manipulate data efficiently.
-Here are the key aspects of her SQL skills:
+Here are her SQL skills:

 Database Design and Management: Ritika has experience in designing, creating, and managing relational databases.
 She is proficient in defining schemas, establishing relationships, and ensuring data integrity through normalization and the use of constraints.